• Skip to primary navigation

 Living together?
 Engaged?
 Married?
 De facto?
 Read our couples tax guide to find out what being in a relationship means for your tax return.

 Who the ATO defines as a spouse for tax purposes is a common cause of confusion.
-Once you’re familiar with the definitions, you can determine what, if any, extra pieces of information you need on your tax return this year.
+Once you’re familiar with the definitions, you can determine what, if any, extra information you need to enter on your tax return this year.

 The answer to this question determines if you need to include their tax information on your tax return.